PROFESSIONAL LIABILITY INSURANCE A.K.A (ERRORS & OMISSIONS INSURANCE)

 We can Insure YOU and YOUR BUSINESS!

-Errors and omissions insurance also known as liability insurance for professionals is a very specific type of insurance which is crafted for the individual or business applying for coverage.
+Errors and omissions insurance also known as liability insurance for professionals is a very specific type of insurance which is crafted to protect individuals or businesses in the event they get sued for causing losses as a result of their operations .
 You may think that I will just call a broker, tell how much coverage I need, and that’s it.
 Fortunately, believe me, fortunately, we make sure we dig a few layers deeper before we provide you any insurance.
 Demanding quotes for a specific profession without doing detailed underwriting is as absurd as an accountant will doing taxes based on only giving him your gross revenues, an engineer consulting based on opinions, and some brokers who actually bind coverages without caring about their clients.

 If you find yourself suffering as a result of an inadequate E&O policy, the blame is only on you.
 Most businesses that end up paying from their own pocket for claims are usually, in my opinion, individuals who compromise coverage to save a few $.
 At errorsandomissions.ca, we sell policies that will protect you, not just save you money.
 If you are a very price sensitive customer, we are probably not a good match for you.
 Our rates are not high, they are similar to our competitors but we will under no circumstances add exclusions to your policy to make your premium cheaper knowing we are taking away necessary coverages.
 Some brokers do this, we do not.
 There is a reason why we have insured and retained over 10,000 professionals since 1981.